 -

-Mashup Score: 37The Timing, Trajectory, and Incidence of Immune-Related Adverse Events in Non-Small Cell Lung Cancer Treated with Atezolizumab - 6 month(s) ago
+Mashup Score: 37The Timing, Trajectory, and Incidence of Immune-Related Adverse Events in Non-Small Cell Lung Cancer Treated with Atezolizumab - 1 year(s) ago

 Immune-related adverse events (irAEs) due to immune checkpoint inhibitors (ICIs) can have complicated clinical courses.
 We comprehensively evaluated the timing, trajectory, and incidence of both single and multiple irAEs for non-small cell lung cancer (NSCLC) treated with atezolizumab.